drTakuOmics/drtakuomics.github.io/sample_page3.md

 ## Proteasomal hyperactivation as therapeutic target for proteinopathies

-**Project description:** We determined the effects of 20S proteasome hyperactivation on proteostasis and lipid metabolism in _C. elegans_.Methods:RNA-seq and proteomics (TMT-MS) were performed to analyze changes in the proteome and transcriptome.
-We validated lipid metabolism through biochemical assays and monitored stress resistance using oxidative stress tests.
+**Project description:** Proteasome Hyperactivation in _C. elegans_ We designed a _C. elegans_ model to investigate the effects of 20S proteasome hyperactivation, specifically through the gate-opening mechanism.
+The focus is on how this hyperactivation targets intrinsically disordered proteins, influencing various cellular processes.

-**Brief Summary of Results:**
-Hyperactivation of the 20S proteasome led to significant rewiring of the proteome and transcriptome.
-Enhanced oxidative stress defense mechanisms were observed, alongside accelerated lipid metabolism and increased peroxisome proliferation.
-Improved ER-associated degradation (ERAD) of aggregation-prone proteins, such as alpha-1 antitrypsin (ATZ) was detected.
-Unique longevity effects independent of known pathways were identified suggesting novel therapeutic implications for proteostasis-related disorders.
+**Brief Summary of Results:** Hyperactivation of the 20S proteasome resulted in enhanced protein synthesis, extensive proteomic and transcriptomic rewiring, improved oxidative stress defenses, accelerated lipid metabolism, and increased peroxisome proliferation.
+It also facilitated the ER-associated degradation of proteins prone to aggregation such as ATZ linked to Alpha- antitrypsin deficiency a rare genetic disorder that affects lungs and liver.

 **Brief Conclusion:**
-The study demonstrates the potential of 20S proteasome activation as a therapeutic strategy to enhance cellular health and longevity.
-These findings underscore the complexity of proteasome-mediated cellular processes and highlight avenues for future research in proteostasis and aging mechanisms.
+Our study highlights a novel role for 20S proteasome hyperactivation in improving proteostasis and lipid metabolism, which may contribute to the longevity and stress resistance observed in the mutant _C. elegans_.
+These findings suggest potential therapeutic applications for proteasome activation in addressing proteostasis-related disorders.

-For more details see our [Pre-print](https://www.biorxiv.org/content/10.1101/2024.04.04.588128v1.full).
+For more detailed insights, you can access the full study in the [Pre-print](https://www.biorxiv.org/content/10.1101/2024.04.04.588128v1.full).

 [David Smith Lab at WVU](https://medicine.hsc.wvu.edu/biochemistry/research-labs/david-m-smith/).